Meet Miss Bel Air 2021!

 The fourth of six children of Igbo-Nigerian immigrants, Ms. Ezeonyebuchi is outgoing, enthusiastic, and comfortable working hands-on with children and adults.
 She is a fitness enthusiast and an accomplished saxophone player.

-According to Michael Blum, Chairman of the Miss Bel Air Selection Committee, "We were enthralled by Chiamaka Ezeonyebuchi's upbeat attitude and obvious suitability for the role, especially in this challenging spring, when 'all bets are off' as regards what we actually will be allowed to produce, come July 4.
-We took our time in choosing this year's Miss Bel Air, in order to 'get it right,' and I have no doubt that Ms. Ezeonyebuchi will be a worthy and admirable holder of the title," Blum adds.
+According to Michael Blum, Chairman of the Miss Bel Air Selection Committee, "We were enthralled by Chiamaka Ezeonyebuchi's upbeat attitude and obvious suitability for the role, especially in the spring of 2020, when 'all bets were off' as regards what was going to happen come July 4.
+Although in the end we were not able to hold any kind of celebration in 2020, we are undeterred, and I have no doubt that Ms. Ezeonyebuchi will be a worthy and admirable holder of the title throughout 2021," Blum adds.

 Don Stewart, President of the Bel Air Independence Day Committee, agrees, stating that "Chiamaka Ezeonyebuchi is a highly-educated, extremely competent young person, and is devoted to the service of her country and to the State of Maryland.
 Although she is not originally from Harford County, she lives nearby and is adopting Bel Air as her new ‘home town.' "

-Miss Bel Air, representing Bel Air and the Bel Air Independence Day Committee, will compete for the title of Miss Maryland 2020 at the official pageant, later in the summer; that pageant is part of the Miss America Pageant process.
+Miss Bel Air, representing Bel Air and the Bel Air Independence Day Committee, will compete for the title of Miss Maryland 2021 at the official pageant, currently slated for late June, 2021; that pageant is part of the Miss America Pageant process.
 In the pageant, Chiamaka will perform "One Summer's Day" by Joe Hisaishi, on the soprano saxophone.

 After July 4, Miss Bel Air may also appear in official or charitable events throughout the remainder of the calendar year, including the annual Town of Bel Air Christmas Parade.